 Accountability (complete at least one of the following)

-- Participate in Weekly Discussion – Post weekly updates in group’s Brightspace page about your goals/productivity for the week.
+- Participate in 80% of Weekly Discussion – Post weekly updates in group’s Brightspace page about your goals/productivity for the week.

 - Propose your own way of creating accountability for your research activities – Get in touch with the CFE for prior authorization of your plan.